givedirectly/Google-Partnership/token_server/README.md

 https://mapping-crisis.appspot.com (note that directly accessing that URL is not expected to work, since appropriate headers have to be attached to the request).

+* The server should continue running forever, but will use few/no resources unless it is getting traffic.

-* The app is set up using the features described at [NodeJS Runtime](https://cloud.google.com/appengine/docs/standard/nodejs/runtime).
+* The app was initially set up using the features described at [NodeJS Runtime](https://cloud.google.com/appengine/docs/standard/nodejs/runtime).

 ## Deploy to Amazon EC2